nico3333fr/CSP-useful/README.md

 Basically, the page generates an unique id, notifications sent to report-uri are put in database, the page makes an AJAX call to database, and the unique id helps to find CSP errors in database.

+This is useful to prove bugs, not only for Firefox. ^^

 To reproduce the bug:

 1. Open http://csp.nicolas-hoffmann.net/